mweststrate/mxgit/README.md

 If you don't want to run `mxgit` manually when updating or committing to this git repository, use `mxgit --install` to set up git hooks.

+NOTE: DO NOT USE SVN OR SVN RELATED TOOLS (SUCH AS THE MODELER BUILT-IN FUNCTIONS FOR UPDATE, COMMIT, BRANCH, MERGE, HISTORY) ON REPOSITORIES MANAGED BY GIT + MXGIT DIRECTLY, THEY WON'T WORK

 # Options